Wednesday, April 4, 2018

 as companions on the road

-• Today’s Gospel speaks to us of a very well know episode, that of the apparition of Jesus to the Disciples of Emmaus.
-Luke writes in the year 80 for the communities of Greece which in their great majority were formed by converted pagans.
-The years 60’s and 70’s had been the most difficult ones.
+• Today’s Gospel speaks to us of a very well know episode, of the apparition of Jesus to the disciples at Emmaus.
+Luke writes in the year 80 for the communities of Greece, which for the most part were made up of converted Gentiles.
+The years 60’s and 70’s had been most difficult ones.
 There had been the great persecution of Nero in the year 64.
 Six years later, in the year 70, Jerusalem was completely destroyed by the Romans.
 In the year 72, in Masada, in the desert of Judah, there was the massacre of the last rebellious Jews.
 In those years, the Apostles, witnesses of the Resurrection, disappeared gradually.
 People began to feel tired on the journey.
-From where could they draw the courage so as not to get discouraged?
+From where could they draw the strength so as not to get discouraged?
 How to discover the presence of Jesus in such a difficult situation?
-The story of the apparition of Jesus to the Disciples of Emmaus tries to give a response to all these anguishing questions.
+The story of the apparition of Jesus to the disciples at Emmaus tries to give a response to all these anguishing questions.
 Luke wants to teach the communities how to interpret Scripture in order to be able to rediscover the presence of Jesus in life.

-• Luke 24, 13-24: 1st Step: to get away from reality.
-Jesus meets the two friends in a situation of fear and of lack of faith.
-The force of death, the cross, had killed in them their hope.
-This was the situation of many people at the time of Luke, and is also the situation of many persons today.
-Jesus gets close to them and walks by their side; he listens to their conversation and asks: “What are all these things that you are discussing as you walk along?”
-The dominating ideology, that is, the propaganda of the government and of the official religion of the time, prevent them from seeing.
-“Our hope had been that he would be the one to set Israel free”.
-Which is today the conversation of people who suffer?
-The first step is this one: get close to the persons, listen to their reality, feel their problems: be capable to ask questions which will help the persons to look at reality with a more critical look.
+• Luke 24:13-24: 1st Step: to get away from reality.
+Jesus meets the two friends in a situation of fear and lack of faith.
+The force of death, the cross, had killed the hope in them.
+This was the situation of many people at the time of Luke, and is also the predicament of many people today.
+Jesus gets close to them and walks by their side.
+He listens to their conversation and asks, “What are all these things that you are discussing as you walk along?”
+The dominant ideology of the government and of the official religion of the time prevent them from seeing.
+“Our hope had been that He would be the one to set Israel free.”
+What is the conversation of people who suffer today?
+The first step is this one: get close to the people, listen to their reality, feel their problems: be capable of asking questions which will help the people to look at reality from a more critical perspective.

-• Luke 24, 25-27: 2nd step: use the Bible to enlighten life.
-Jesus uses the Bible and the history of people to enlighten the problem which made the two friends suffer, and to clarify the situation which they are living.
-He also uses it to place them in the whole project of God which came from Moses and the prophets.
-Thus, he indicates that history had not escaped from God’s hand.
-Jesus uses the Bible not as a doctor who knows everything, but rather like a companion who comes to help the friends and to remind them what they had forgotten.
-Jesus does not set off to the disciples the complex of ignorance, but tries to awaken their memory: “Foolish and slow to believe all that the prophets have said!
-Was it not necessary that the Christ should suffer before entering into his glory?”
+• Luke 24:25-27: 2nd step: use the Bible to enlighten life.
+Jesus uses the Bible and the history of people to illuminate the problem which made the two friends suffer, and to clarify the situation in which they are living.
+He also uses it to place them in the whole plan of God which came from Moses and the prophets.
+Thus, He indicates that history had not escaped from God’s hand.
+Jesus uses the Bible not as a doctor who knows everything, but rather like a companion who comes to help friends and to remind them of what they had forgotten.
+Jesus tries to awaken their memory: “Foolish and slow to believe all that the prophets have said!
+Was it not necessary that the Christ should suffer before entering into His glory?”

-This is the second step: With the Bible help persons to discover the wisdom which already exists in them, and transform the cross, a sign of death, into a sign of life and of hope.
-What prevented them from walking, now becomes for them force and light on the journey.
+This is the second step: With the Bible, help people to discover the wisdom which already exists in them, and transform the cross, a sign of death, into a sign of life and of hope.
+What prevented them from walking now becomes for them strength and light on the journey.
 How can we do this today?

-Luke 24, 28-32: 3rd step: to share in community.
-The Bible, in itself, does not open the eyes.
-It only makes their heart burn, what opens the eyes and makes them see, is the breaking of the bread, the community gesture of sharing, and the celebration of the Supper.
-In the moment in which both recognize Jesus, they are born anew and Jesus disappears.
-Jesus does not take possession of the road of his friends.
+Luke 24:28-32: 3rd step: to share in community.
+The Bible in itself does not open their eyes.
+It only makes their heart burn.
+What opens the eyes and makes them see is the breaking of the bread, the communal gesture of sharing, and the celebration of the Supper.
+At the moment in which both recognize Jesus, they are born anew, and Jesus disappears.
+Jesus does not take possession of his friends’ road.
 He is not paternalistic.
-Risen, the disciples are capable to walk alone.
+Risen, the disciples are capable of walking alone.

 The third step is the following: to know how to create a fraternal environment of faith, of celebration and of sharing, where the Holy Spirit can act.
-It is he who makes us discover and experience the Word of God in life and which leads us to understand the sense of the words of Jesus (Jn 14, 26; 16, 13).
+It is He who makes us discover and experience the Word of God in life, which leads us to understand the meaning of the words of Jesus (Jn 14:26; 16:13).

-• Luke 24, 33-35: 4th step: The result: To resurrect means to go back to Jerusalem.
-The two of them, courageously, get back on the road to go to Jerusalem, where the same forces of death, which had killed Jesus and, had killed their hope, continue to be active.
+• Luke 24:33-35: 4th step: The result: To resurrect means to go back to Jerusalem.
+The two of them, courageously, get back on the road to go to Jerusalem, where the same forces of death, which had killed Jesus and had killed their hope, continue to be active.
 But, now everything has changed.
-If Jesus is alive, then there is in him and with him a stronger power than that which killed him.
+If Jesus is alive, then there is in Him and with Him a stronger power than that which killed Him.
 This experience makes them resurrect!
 Truly, everything has changed.
-There is the return and not the flight!
+There is return and not flight!
 Faith and not unbelief!
 Hope and not despair!
 Critical conscience and not fatalism in the face of power!
 Liberty and not oppression!
 In one word: life and not death!
 Instead of the bad news of the death of Jesus, the Good News of his Resurrection!
 Both of them experience life and life in abundance!
-(Jn 10, 10).
-This is a sign that the Spirit of Jesus acts in them!
+(Jn 10:10).
+This is a sign that the Spirit of Jesus is acting in them!

 4) Personal questions

-• Both of them say: “We were hoping, but…!”
-Have you ever seen a situation of discouragement which has led you to say: “I was hoping, but…!”?
+• Both of them say, “We were hoping, but…!”
+Have you ever been in a situation of discouragement which led you to say, “I was hoping, but…!”?

 5) Concluding Prayer